DDoS/Golite/doc/report.md

 Ayesha Krishnamurthy contributed to parts of the grammar, weeder, type-checker, IR-generator, and code-generator, with a focus on statements.
 She also contributed to fixing bugs in all parts of the compiler (that she admittedly sometimes created in the first place) and contributed test cases for milestones.

+Rohit Verma contributed at all stages of the project including the scanner, parser, weeder, type-checker, the IR and CodeGenerator.
+He also thoroughly tested the code at all milestones to ensure the code passed all of the checks and usually discovered bizzare bugs towards the end.
+Finally he contributed to other parts of the milstones equally with the required artifacts like sample programs for testing.